YixinKang0919/DoAsISay/README.md

-Vision Language to Action: Simple Practise
+Vision Language to Action: Simple Practice

 ## DoAsISay
 This is tiny demo for Vision Language to Action learning dubbed DoAsISay.